howardplus/blog_go/content/post/io.md

     {"UserInput":"12345\n","Timestamp":"2016-11-02T04:39:42.887672059Z"}

-There it is.
-We used a pipe to send data from standard input to output with extra processing logic.
+That's it.
+We can now use a pipe to transform data from standard input to output.

 ### File I/O